anjoweichbrodt/WS_Anagni2019/README.md

 *   [Microsoft Visual C++ Compiler for Python 2.7](https://www.microsoft.com/en-us/download/details.aspx?id=44266) (Windows only)
 *   [Git](https://git-scm.com/downloads) (Windows only)

-Install Anaconda 3 in a sensible location, and don't register it on the PATH (Windows).
+Please install Anaconda in the recommended location, and don't register it on the PATH (Windows).
 The recommended location for installing Anaconda is in your home directory

 * Mac: `~/anaconda3`
 * Windows: `%USERPROFILE%\Anaconda3`